Embed an Image into a PDF File

-2. Image from a URL provided by the user as part of the form submission
+2. Images from URLs provided by the user during form submission

 Embed a User Uploaded Image File